Monday, 16 May 2022

 You'll find the nearest toilets and places to eat in Fort Augustus.

 From the centre of Fort Augustus head north towards Inverness.
-Before leaving the village you'll see a signpost to Jenkins Park and Auchterawe on the left hand side.
+Before leaving the village you'll see a signpost to Jenkins Park and Auchteraw on the left hand side.
 Turn left up the steep hill and then left again after the play park.
-At the fork in the road keep left and continue for ½ mile (800 metres) until you see a green Forestry Commission sign for Torr Dhuinn and the River Oich trails.
+At the fork in the road keep left and continue for ½ mile (800 metres) until you see a green Forestry Commission sign for Torr Dhuin and the River Oich trails.
 Turn left here: the River Oich car park is at the end of the road (grid reference NH 365 089).

 The Inverness to Fort William bus service stops in Fort Augustus, about 1½ miles (2.4 km) from the start of the trails.
 See Traveline Scotland for details of bus services.